MFA Advisory Board

 John Logan received the Tony, Drama Desk, Outer Critic Circle and Drama League awards for his play Red.
 This play premiered at the Donmar Warehouse in London and at the Golden Theatre on Broadway.
 Since then Red has had more than 200 productions across the US and has been presented in over 30 countries.
 In 2013, his play Peter and Alice premiered in London and I’ll Eat You Last: A Chat with Sue Mengers opened on Broadway.
 He also co-wrote the book for the musical The Last Ship and is the author of more than a dozen other plays including Never the Sinner and Hauptmann.
 As a screenwriter, Logan has been three times nominated for the Oscar and has received a Golden Globe, BAFTA, WGA, and PEN Center award.
 His film work includes Skyfall, Spectre, Hugo, The Aviator, Gladiator, Rango, Genius, Coriolanus, Sweeney Todd, The Last Samurai, Any Given Sunday and RKO 281.
 He also created and produced the television series Penny Dreadful for Showtime.

-Alexis Williams is a literary agent at Bret Adams Artists’ Agency – a New York based agency representing actors, playwrights, directors, composers, choreographers, music directors and designers.
+Alexis Williams is a literary agent at Bret Adams Artists’ Agency which represents actors, playwrights, directors, composers, choreographers, music directors and designers.
 Before joining the Bret Adams Team, Alexis held positions at McCarter Theatre Center, Contemporary Stage Company, and served as Literary Manager for Detroit’s Planet Ant Theatre.
 In her time in the theatre she has worked as a director, a producer, a dramaturg, a teaching artist, and has assumed multiple other roles in the industry.
-She has appeared on panels for the League Of Professional Theatre Women, the NUEA, and the Musical Theatre Factory; has conducted roundtable discussions with the New School for Drama, InterAct's Core Writer's Group and Paragraph NY; and has served as a judge for the Strawberry Festival and the Samuel French Off Off Broadway Festival.
-Alexis is on the advisory board of SPACE on Ryder Farm, is an alumnus of the Lincoln Center Director’s Lab and is a graduate of Northwestern University.
+She has appeared on panels for the League of Professional Theatre Women, the NUEA, and the Musical Theatre Factory, and has served as a judge for the Strawberry Festival and the Samuel French Off-Off Broadway Festival.
+Alexis is an alumnus of the Lincoln Center Director’s Lab and is a graduate of Northwestern University.